 Confined animals are more susceptible to transmitting disease due to their close contact and from being moved from site to site.
 Chronic Wasting Disease (CWD) has been found in several captive deer herds in Iowa.
-It is likely that the disease would enter Iowa's wild deer population which would be devastating to Iowa's Whitetail population and economy.
+It is likely that without action the disease will enter Iowa's wild deer population which would be devastating to Iowa's white-tail population and economy.
 ISAC supports regulations or prohibitions on private deer herds that reduce the threat of CWD to the wild deer population.